realA10001986/Time-Circuits-Display/README.md

 To set the timer to MM minutes, type 44MM and press ENTER.
 Note that for minutes, 2 digits must be entered.
 To cancel a running timer, enter 4400 and press ENTER.

 The check the remaining time, type 44 and press ENTER.

+## Yearly/monthly reminder

+The reminder is similar to the alarm, the difference being that the reminder is yearly or monthly, not daily.

+To program a yearly reminder, enter 77mmddhhMM and press ENTER.
+For example: 7705150900 sets the reminder to May 15 9am.
+Now a reminder sound will play every year on May 15 at 9am.

+To program a monthly reminder, enter 7700ddhhMM and press ENTER.
+For example: 7700152300 sets the reminder to the 15th of each month, at 11pm.

+Note that, as usual, all fields consist of two digits, and hours are entered in 24-hour notation.

+Type 77 followed by ENTER to display the programmed reminder, 770 to delete it, and 777 to display the days/hours/minutes until the next reminder.

+The reminder only plays a sound file.
+The current sound-pack contains a default file; if your SD contains a file named "reminder.mp3", this will played instead of the default file.

 ## SD card